MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementUserExperienceAnalyticBatteryHealthCapacityDetail.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsBatteryHealthCapacityDetails>`: The user experience analytics battery health capacity entity contains count of devices broken down into 3 categories - devices with capacity > 80%, devices with capacity 50-80% and devices with capacity < 50 %.This API provides the count of devices in these 3 categories..
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBatteryHealthCapacityDetails>`: The user experience analytics battery health capacity entity contains count of devices broken down into 3 categories - devices with capacity > 80%, devices with capacity 50-80% and devices with capacity < 50 %.This API provides the count of devices in these 3 categories..
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ActiveDevices <Int32?>]`: Number of active devices within the tenant.
 Valid values -2147483648 to 2147483647
   - `[BatteryCapacityFair <Int32?>]`: Number of devices whose battery maximum capacity is greater than 50% but lesser than 80%.
 Valid values -2147483648 to 2147483647
   - `[BatteryCapacityGood <Int32?>]`: Number of devices whose battery maximum capacity is greater than 80%.
 Valid values -2147483648 to 2147483647